Jsos17/CalculatorApp/dokumentointi/kayttoohje.md

 **Clear memory** removes everything from memory.

-**Retrieve all saved expressions** retrieves all expressions that exist in the SQLite Expression table.
+**Retrieve all saved expressions** retrieves all expressions that exist in the database.

 **Copy selected database expression** copies the selected expression to input field.

 **Delete the selected expression** deletes the selected expression.
 This action is irreversible.

-**Save all expressions in memory** inserts all the expressions that are in memory into the SQLite Expression table.
+**Save all expressions in memory** inserts all the expressions that are in memory into the database.

 **Save the selected expression** inserts the selected expression into SQLite Expression table.
 If the expression already existed in the database, a duplicate is inserted anyway.